keptn-workshops/getting-started/04_Automatic_remediation/README.md

     value: +2
 ```

-:mag: By using this file, Keptn will react to problems that cause a **Response time degradation** with scaling up the number of replicas running your service.
+**Note:** By using this file, Keptn will react to problems that cause a **Response time degradation** with scaling up the number of replicas running your service.
 In this case, the replica count will be increased by 2 pods.

 * Please make sure that you are in the correct folder on your Bastion host: